clearviewdev/cvm_tld_marx/README.md

 #### **[contract_directory.xlsx:](https://docs.google.com/spreadsheets/d/1RueedxgYvXycOgmRffDHv26vmcbpUE5bPt3PNB-a35w/edit 'Google Spreadsheet')**
 Contains relevant data to find and match Contract number and retrieve Carrier Name and Plan Type.

-#### Some important steps to take care of:
+### **Some important steps to take care of**:
-**contract_directory.xlsx** file MUST always be in the same directory as the MARX.py script.
+**contract_directory.xlsx** file must __*always*__ be in the same directory as the MARX.py script.
 It is crucial for finding the Carrier Name and Plan Type.

 DO NOT execute multiple instances of MARX.py at the same time.
-This could cause confusion with fetching the 2FA code from the email (as multiple mails would be sent out for each instance).
+This could cause confusion with fetching the 2FA code from the email (as multiple OTPs would be sent out for each instance).
-Recommended time between each run is: 5 minutes.
+Recommended time between each run is: 3-5 minutes.
 Look for and replace any ids, keys, and passwords required for your own instance.